Procedure: Review of decision

 - When establishing a Review Committee, if the relevant union fails to make a nomination within five (5) days of receiving notification, the University will nominate a staff member.

 - Review Committee nominees will normally be University staff members and will be allowed necessary time from their normal duties to ensure the review process is conducted within the set timeframe.

 - The Review Committee may seek and take into account any material which is relevant to, or influenced the decision under review.

 - During the review process the parties:

 - may appoint and be represented by a union or staff representative of their choice (but not a practising barrister or solicitor);

 - will have an opportunity to review the other party's evidence and written submissions, and have an opportunity to present evidence and make oral submissions prior to the Review Committee’s final determinations;

 - will have a right to see all documentation provided to the Review Committee and may wish to obtain further information in relation to, or arising from, documents provided to the Review Committee.
 In these circumstances, the Chair will be approached and they will endeavour to obtain the information requested.
 Where information has been given to the Review Committee in confidence, that confidence will be respected;

 - will have an opportunity to hear all oral submissions; respond to any such further material or submissions; and ask questions of any person who was interviewed by the Review Committee; and

 - where academic judgement is required for cases of academic annulment of employment, may request evidence and participation from staff with experience and knowledge of the relevant discipline.

-- Within 15 days of a Review Committee convening to review the decision, the Review Committee will prepare and provide a written report outlining the findings to the Director – Human Resources.
+- Within 15 days of a Review Committee convening to review the decision, the Review Committee will prepare and provide a written report outlining the findings to the Chief People Officer.

-- The Chair may request an extension of time from the Director – Human Resources or, if the request is declined and once so advised, the Review Committee will have five (5) days to provide the written report to the Director – Human Resources.
+- The Chair may request an extension of time from the Chief People Officer or, if the request is declined and once so advised, the Review Committee will have five (5) days to provide the written report to the Chief People Officer.